amirsamgoharpay/gold-karat-sf/README.md

 so you are playing slime fun in minecraft , you realize you need 1 stack of 24 karat gold ingot , but you dont want to calculate how much you need ... welcome
 ## what is this
 ![pic](https://raw.githubusercontent.com/amirsamgoharpay/gold-karat-sf/main/gold.png)
-> "Im a minecraft player .
-> I love slime fun.
-> I need gold ingots."
+> "I'm a minecraft player .
+I love slime fun.
+I need gold ingots."

 with this little calculator you can type the karat and the amount you want and it will calculate how much dust you need
 ## how to run